wzk1015/wzk-homepage/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am a second-year Ph.D. candidate at Shanghai Jiao Tong University, supervised by Prof. <a href="https://jifengdai.org/">Jifeng Dai</a>.
-I obtained my bachelor's degree from Beihang University, where I worked with Prof. [Si Liu](https://colalab.net/people).
+I obtained my bachelor's degree from Beihang University in 2022, where I worked with Prof. [Si Liu](https://colalab.net/people).
 I also have a double bachelor's degree in economics from Peking University.
-Currently I intern at [OpenGVLab](https://github.com/OpenGVLab) of [Shanghai AI Laboratory](https://www.shlab.org.cn/).
+Currently, I am an intern at [OpenGVLab](https://github.com/OpenGVLab) of [Shanghai AI Laboratory](https://www.shlab.org.cn/).
 Previously I interned at [SenseTime](https://www.sensetime.com/) and <a href="https://sail.sea.com/">Sea AI Lab</a>.